My diet is the Mediterranean diet, which is good food. I eat well.

 Of course, it’s quite difficult to rebuild your diet at once, especially if you have never done this before.
 Therefore, below we will provide some tips and recommendations for those who want to start eating healthier.

-Typical Mediterranean foods:
+Typical Mediterranean foods are:

 - olive oil and olives;